lucafrattegiani/devtools_scicomp_project_2025/README.md

 ## Environment setting and data importation

 ### Training on GPU
-To set up a correct environment for the package the following actions from terminal are required:
+Assuming you have Linux as OS, to set up a correct environment for the package the following actions from terminal are required:

 ```bash
 # Create and activate env